FREE GROCERY GUIDE

 In other words, don't overdo it.

-One particular mindset shift we can benefit from is letting go of outdated ideas like, "No pain, no gain," or "eat less and exercise more."
-Sometimes this conventional exercise wisdom can backfire when applied to those of us with thyroid, autoimmune, hormonal, and/or adrenal issues.
+One particular mindset shift we can benefit from is letting go of outdated ideas like "no pain, no gain" or "just eat less and exercise more."
+Sometimes, this conventional exercise wisdom can backfire when applied to those of us with thyroid, autoimmune, hormonal, and/or adrenal issues.

 Why is the philosophy of pushing harder and exercising more a problem?

-According to Functional Diagnostic Nutritionist, Katherine Watkins, what many people don’t realize is that too much exercise can actually be harmful.
-Exercising too frequently, too intensely, or for too long can push the body’s stress response past its limits, leading to a cascade of biochemical reactions that can seriously damage your health.
+According to Functional Diagnostic Nutritionist Katherine Watkins, many people don’t realize that too much exercise can actually be harmful.
+Exercising too frequently, too intensely, or for too long can push the body’s stress response past its limits, leading to a cascade of biochemical reactions that can be seriously detrimental to our health.

 Pay attention to how your body responds following exercise, and notice any patterns or indications that you need to tweak things.